In the beginning of Wake & Bake, a lot of the questions I in my inbox sounded like this:

 But this dismissive attitude wasn’t helping anyone.
 I started thinking that if folks wanted to get a better idea of how much THC was in a teaspoon of their oil, I could start there.

-I started thinking about it, and I believe I’ve figured out a relatively simple way for folks to ballpark their homemade cannabis oil dosage.
+I started thinking about it, and I believe I’ve figured out a relatively simple way for folks to calculate THC in their oil dosage.
 I shared it in the second edition of Wake & Bake: a cookbook, and I really wanted to get it out into the world because it’s fun for your brain.

 This method will help you get a better idea of how much THC is in your cannabis infused coconut oil, but it doesn’t scratch the surface of telling you what the overall cannabinoid profile looks like or how the oil will effect you.
 We tend to focus on THC, but other cannabinoids definitely contribute to how effective/potent your oil is and how it affects you.
 There are other factors that contribute to how potent your oil is (to you), but we’ll have to talk about all of that in another post.
 This one is already going to be a doozy.